-Shred-a-thons in the Greater Phoenix area are often sponsored by government agencies and banks because those are the organizations that are trying to increase public awareness of identity theft.
+Shred-a-thons in the Greater Phoenix area are often sponsored by government agencies and banks because those are the organizations that are trying to increase public awareness of identity theft and other scams.
 Each shred-a-thon could have different restrictions on the amount of free shredding it will do.

 There also might be residency requirements.
 For example, a shred-a-thon in Tempe might require you to bring proof that you are a resident of Tempe to be able to take advantage of the free shredding service.
 This is done to make sure that all residents who want to use the free service get a chance.

 The Arizona Attorney General's office periodically works with local recycling companies to sponsor free shredding events.
 Call the Attorney General's office or check online to see if one is scheduled near you.